Frankton Campground redevelopment

 The Motor Camp managers, Graeme and Tracey O'Rourke, and QLDC have been working closely together to organise the transition process and in communicating to tenants and permit holders.

-In addition to this, applications are also currently being sought for the new commercial lease of the camp ground (these can be made via the GETS portal from 19 July 2019 until 16 September 2019 at 4.00pm).
+In addition to this, applications have recently been sought for the new commercial lease of the camp ground.
 The successful applicant will take over the campground lease from the 1 May 2020 and will play a key role in the redevelopment of the site to a camping only facility.

 What does all of this mean for tenants and permit holders currently at the site?